Symbols of Jamaica!

 | "I came across your site, you are really conveying the beauty of Jamaica well!" - Dean

-The National Symbols of Jamaica represents our rich history and culture.
+These symbols and emblems of Jamaica represents our rich history and culture.
 They also define us as a people – A people who are proud of where we are coming from and who are excited about our future.

 One of the most popular national symbols of Jamaica, The Jamaica National Flag was first raised on Independence Day, August 6, 1962.